 - Really 700 Years Old: Not to the same extent as the Goa'uld due to their avoidance of the sarcophagus, but the hosts can expect to live for roughly twice as long as the average human while the symbiotes can survive for even longer.

-- Reverse Mole: One of their favored tactics is to masquerade as a minor Goa'uld in order to infiltrate the ranks of the System Lords
+- The Mole: One of their favored tactics is to masquerade as a minor Goa'uld in order to infiltrate the ranks of the System Lords.

 - Sharing a Body: It's interesting to note that the echoing symbiote voice, which the Goa'uld use to induce fear, the Tok'ra use to differentiate between the host and the symbiote.